-Sigma Theta Tau International (STTI) is an international nursing honor society that was founded in 1922 by six nursing students at Indiana University.
+Sigma is an international nursing honor society that was founded in 1922 by six nursing students at Indiana University.
 It is dedicated to improving the health of people worldwide.

-The vision of STTI is focused on leadership to create a global community of nurses who lead in using scholarship, knowledge, and technology to improve the health of the world's people.
+The vision of Sigma is focused on leadership to create a global community of nurses who lead in using scholarship, knowledge, and technology to improve the health of the world's people.

-The Mu Delta chapter of STTI is housed at Sacred Heart University.
+The Mu Delta chapter of Sigma is housed at Sacred Heart University.
 Membership is available to students based on GPA and class rank.

 - Undergraduate students may be admitted after completion of 50% of the nursing credits, with a minimum 3.0 GPA and ranked in the upper third of the class